rbermani/IB-TWSAPI/README.md

 - Migrated to using the rust_decimal package instead of BigDecimal

 ## Instructions
-- Copy the test_wrapper.rs to your project, rename, and re-implement functionality as needed.
+- Copy the example_wrapper.rs to your project, rename, and re-implement functionality as needed.
 - Write application using your own implementation.

 ## Original package description